maoberlehner/markus-oberlehner-net/content/blog/reusing-logic-with-renderless-vue-frame-components.md

 > **Note:** This is the second part of my “Advanced Vue.js Application Architecture” series on how to structure and test large scale Vue.js applications.
 Stay tuned, there's more to come!
 [Follow me on Twitter](https://twitter.com/MaOberlehner) if you don't want to miss the next article.
 > [< Previous](/blog/multi-export-vue-single-file-ui-components/) [Next >](/blog/renderless-vue-lifecycle-hook-components/)

 **Reusing logic and keeping your codebase DRY** should be one of your top priorities.
-In a Vue.js application components are the most important means of code reuse.
-But usually we think of components as a combination of markup, logic and CSS.
+In a Vue.js application, components are the primary means of code reuse.
+But usually, we think of components as a combination of markup, logic, and CSS.
 At first, it might not be very intuitive to use components to provide only logic and not render anything at all.

-Components which do not render their own markup are called renderless components.
-I’ve already written a couple of articles about [how to use renderless components to handle CRUD operations](/blog/building-renderless-components-to-handle-crud-operations-in-vue/) and [how to build a renderless reCAPTCHA component](/blog/building-a-renderless-recaptcha-v3-form-component-with-vue/) for example. **Since the term “renderless” is more of a name for the overall pattern, I choose to call this type of component “Frame Components” in my codebase.** They form a frame around other components and offer a range of useful functions or data to everything they encompass.
+Components that do not render markup are called renderless components.
+I’ve already written a couple of articles about [how to use renderless components to handle CRUD operations](/blog/building-renderless-components-to-handle-crud-operations-in-vue/) and [how to build a renderless reCAPTCHA component](/blog/building-a-renderless-recaptcha-v3-form-component-with-vue/), for example. **Since the term “renderless” is more of a name for the overall pattern, I choose to call this type of component “Frame Components” in my codebase.** They form a frame around other components and offer a range of useful functions or data to everything they encompass.

 Today we’ll build a couple of Frame Components to lay the foundation for building a fully functional demo application that we’ll build step by step over the next articles in this series on Advanced Vue.js Application Architecture.

 ## Consuming promises in a declarative way

-The first component we build is pretty similar to the wonderful [vue-promised](https://github.com/posva/vue-promised) package.
-You might as well use this component if you like but if you want to roll your own read on.
+The first component we build is pretty similar to the excellent [vue-promised](https://github.com/posva/vue-promised) package.
+You might as well use this component if you like, but if you want to roll your own, read on.

 ```js
 export default {